test-fullautomation/python-jsonpreprocessor/doc/additional_doc/feature_documentation.rst

              "global": {
                "gGlobalIntParam" : 1,
                "gGlobalFloatParam" : 9.999,
-               "gGlobalString"   : "This is new string after overrided", "gGlobalStructure": {
+               "gGlobalString"   : "This is the new value for the already existing parameter.", "gGlobalStructure": {
                  "general": "general",
          		"newGlobalParam": 123